My Cookie Journey

 Added chocolate chips to the cookie dough.

-I scrape down the bowl again and add the chocolate chips.
-I turn the mixer on for about 5 to 10 seconds just to get the chips distributed.
+Step 7: Scrape down the bowl again, then add the chocolate chips.
+Mix on low speed for about five to ten seconds, just until the chips are evenly distributed.

 Cookie dough is mixed with all the ingredients.